 Upper Tokul Creek Bridge No. 271B Replacement Project

-Construction to replace the existing Upper Tokul Creek Bridge begins in early summer 2022 and will last approximately 10 months.
+Construction to replace the existing Upper Tokul Creek Bridge will begin in summer 2022 and will last approximately 10 months.
+View the winter 2022 project information flyer.
+PDF 804KB

 We will host an online public meeting in spring 2022 to share specific project details with community members, travelers, and visitors.
 A date has not yet been set.
 Contact firstname.lastname@example.org or (206) 263-1189 to sign up for project email updates.